typelevel/cats-effect/docs/typeclasses/async.md

 This strange formulation means that only operations up to those defined by `MonadCancel` are in scope within the body of `Cont`.
-The third element of the tuple is a natural transformation used to lift `k(cb)` into `G`.
+The third element of the tuple is a natural transformation used to lift `k(cb)` and any finalizers into `G`.
 With that in place, the implementation is actually very similar to what we had above, but statically prohibits us from calling unsafe operations.

 ```scala
 def async[A](k: (Either[Throwable, A] => Unit) => F[Option[F[Unit]]]): F[A] = {